pbdm/posts/2017-10-31-FE Standard.md

 ## Javascript engine

-* V8 — open source, developed by Google, written in C++, used in Chrome and nodejs
+* V8 — open source, developed by Google, written in C++, used in Chrome(blink) and nodejs
   * JIT
 > [How JavaScript works in v8 by Alexander Zlatkov](https://blog.sessionstack.com/how-javascript-works-inside-the-v8-engine-5-tips-on-how-to-write-optimized-code-ac089e62b12e)
-* JavaScriptCore — open source, marketed as Nitro and developed by Apple for Safari
+* JavaScriptCore — open source, marketed as Nitro and developed by Apple for Safari(webkit)
 * Chakra - `JScript9` for Internet Explorer and `JavaScript` for Microsoft Edge
 * SpiderMonkey — the first JavaScript engine, which back in the days powered Netscape Navigator, and today powers Firefox
 * Rhino — managed by the Mozilla Foundation, open source, developed entirely in Java